Nice being with you here on the Rush Limbaugh program.

 Thanks so much for having me on.

-I am I'm a bit perplexed.
+I'm a bit perplexed.

-As I understand it, you got the go ahead to do this film, this television special to fit in with what they were supposed to be doing at PBS.
+As I understand it, you got the go-ahead to do this film, this television special to fit in with what they were supposed to be doing at PBS.

-So CPB, Corporation for Public Broadcasting, funded it, approved it, PBS, the network that decides uh what eventually goes on the air, uh, said no, or or at least for now they're keeping your program off the air.
+PBS, the network that decides what eventually goes on the air, said no, or at least for now they're keeping the program off the air.

 That's basically it.

-Uh this is awfully confusing to people who are just taxpayers.
+This is awfully confusing to people who are just taxpayers.

-Um the idea was always to have these films, you know, um uh by a rigorous competition winnowed down, they they ultimately had 440 proposals uh that were offered for films.
+The idea was always to have these films, you know, by a rigorous competition, winnowed down.

-They winnowed it down to twenty.
+They winnowed it down to 20.

-Unfortunately, um along the trail, the film was turned over to the public broadcasting service, PBS, and uh one of its flagships here in Washington, WETA, who took a very dim view of me personally,
+Unfortunately, along the trail, the film was turned over to the Public Broadcasting Service, PBS, and one of its flagships here in Washington, WETA, who took a very dim view of me personally, I must say, and of the film, almost from the get-go.

-pretty much, Paul, I have to tell you was uh you're being too unfair to the Islamists When you tell the story of the people that they are um suppressing, they are ostracizing, they are blackmailing, they are coercing, they are in some places trying to kill.
+And they tried blacklisting me, and then they tried to neuter the film in a succession of rather pointed editorial comments whose bottom line, pretty much, Paul, I have to tell you, was you're being too unfair to the Islamists when you tell the story of the people that they are suppressing, they are ostracizing, they are blackmailing, they are coercing,

 And we thought, you know, we think we're doing this about right.